christinepinho/stock_price_display/README.md

     Please pass in the api_key to the Quandl api as a str

 ### Optional arguments ###
---securities LIST
+*securities LIST
-    The space-separated list of tickers for which the user is requesting pricing analysis OPTIONAL
+    *The space-separated list of tickers for which the user is requesting pricing analysis *OPTIONAL
-    DEFAULT is all three GOOGL, MSFT, and COF --start-date-range DATE
+    *DEFAULT is all three GOOGL, MSFT, and COF *start-date-range DATE
-    Start of date range for which the user is requesting pricing analysis.
+    *Start of date range for which the user is requesting pricing analysis.
-    Format should be "YYYY-MM-DD
+    *Format should be "YYYY-MM-DD
-    OPTIONAL
+    *OPTIONAL
-    DEFAULT is '2017-01-01'
+    *DEFAULT is '2017-01-01'
---end-date-range DATE
+*end-date-range DATE
-    End of date range for which the user is requesting pricing analysis.
+    *End of date range for which the user is requesting pricing analysis.
-    Format should be "YYYY-MM-DD
+    *Format should be "YYYY-MM-DD
-    OPTIONAL
+    *OPTIONAL
-    DEFAULT is '2017-06-31'
+    *DEFAULT is '2017-06-31'
---max-daily-profit
+*max-daily-profit
-    Whether or not to display maximum daily profit for each security across the date range OPTIONAL
+    *Whether or not to display maximum daily profit for each security across the date range *OPTIONAL
-    DEFAULT is False, do not run this analysis --busy-day
+   * DEFAULT is False, do not run this analysis *busy-day
-    Whether or not to display the busiest day for each security OPTIONAL
+    *Whether or not to display the busiest day for each security *OPTIONAL
-    DEFAULT is False, do not run this analysis --biggest-loser
+    *DEFAULT is False, do not run this analysis *biggest-loser
-    Whether or not to display the security that had the most days of loss in the date range OPTIONAL
+    *Whether or not to display the security that had the most days of loss in the date range *OPTIONAL
-    DEFAULT is False, do not run this analysis
+    *DEFAULT is False, do not run this analysis